 In some cases you may have to agree to disagree.
 In the case of my friend, when I tell her what bothers me, she refuses to listen and accept responsibility.
 In some relationships (when you have a choice) you just have to assess if this is worth it.
 Either you cut your losses and move on, or you consciously decide to pay the price for the sake of the relationship.

-As a speaker for the healthcare conference my motivational speech was about Levity.
+As a funny motivational speaker for the healthcare conference my motivational speech was about Levity.
 We discussed how to use humor to keep conflict and tension low and morale high.

 Check here more motivational speaker resources on dealing with conflict with humor.